yeshathakrar/tpo/README.md

 ## Go to production

 From DevOps point of view, this assignment may not be ready to go to production.
-There would be quite a few things that has to be done before going to production apart from connecting it with real data source (instead of having hardcoded data)
+There would be quite a few things that has to be done before going to production apart from connecting it with real data source (instead of having SQLite database)

-1) CI/CD pipelines
+1) CI/CD pipelines.
-2) How to search for API logs
+2) How to search for API logs.
-3) What authorization technique should we use - JWT token, just plain signatures, etc
+3) What other authorization technique should we use - JWT token, just plain signatures, etc.
-4) Integrate the API with some APM tools
+4) Integrate the APIs with some APM tools like AWS cloudwatch.
-5) Decide on service SLAs
+5) Decide on service SLAs.
-6) Performance, Scalability, should we use any caching strategies